ayorindeojo/naijagenome-explorer/docs/00_MANIFESTO.md

 ---

-# What We Will Build
+# What We Aspire to Build

 NaijaGenome is more than a single application.